evkx/evkx.github.io/content/models/hiphi/x/X_6_Seater/_index.md

 The car has two [regular doors](../../../../technology/doors/) in front, a unique combination of suicide doors with a gullwing roof on the second row, and a [liftgate](../../../../technology/doors/#liftgate) in the rear.
 Powered doors are an standard function for the side doors.

 There is only one roof for this model.
+The standard roof has a panoramic glass over first row in addition to the roof part of the gullving doors have glass.
+This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.

 The windows from B-pillar and back are tinted.